local-machine/PierresTreats.Solution/PierresTreats/README.md

 ## Description

 Pierre's Bakery has many treats of various flavors for resale.
-This website helps document them with a many to many relational database that impliments user authintication.
+This website helps document them with a many to many relational database that impliments user authentication.

 ## Technologies Used